bazzawill/cv/index.md

 ## Currently

 I am a former high school ICT teacher working towards transitioning into cyber security.
 Currently a Software Test Engineer.
-I am studying towrards Cyber Security certifications.
-In addition to my studies I have held an interest  and personal study in computing for over 25 years.
+I am studying Information Security certifications to formalise my interest and personal study in computing for over 25 years.

 ### Specialised in